Book Artificial Humanities: A Fictional Perspective on Language in AI

 A Tocharian tale from the Silk Road: A philological account of The Painter and the Mechanical Maiden and its resonances with the Western canon.
 Journal of the Royal Asiatic Society 30/4 (2020): 681-706.

-The paper has been taught in SANSKRIT 198 at Harvard U.
+The paper was taught in SANSKRIT 198 at Harvard U.

 Artificial Humanities: A Literary Perspective on Creating and Enhancing Humans from Pygmalion to Cyborgs.
-Dissertation.
-Harvard University, 2020.
+PhD Dissertation, Harvard University, 2020.
 1-493.

 Response in Literatura editorial.

 Some of my earlier scholarly publications, written in Slovenian, are available on Google Scholar.
-(Unfortunately, it is far from ideal for indexing non-digital and non-English publications.)
+English publications are available on Research Gate and Semantic Scholar.

 Popular writing